 Mahlon kept a garden at their home along Coolspring Road.
 In September 1933, the garden produced a carrot which the Morning Herald called "a freak vegetable.
 From the parent carrot sprouts 10 children ranging from thimble to normal size.
 The body is unusually large."
 He took it into town where it was displayed in the front window of the Uniontown Genius Herald offices.

 Heartache shook the family on the first day of the new year 1937 when son Donald was serving in the U.S. military as a corporal, stationed at Fort Howard, Maryland.
 While a vehicle passenger on the road near West Friendship, MD, he was killed when the car "left the road ..., over turned and crashed into a tree and culvert," said the Daily News Standard.

-Mahlon died at home in Hopwood on June 11, 1941, having suffered from hypertension and a cerebral hemorrhage, having been ill for two years.
-He was buried in the Devan family section of Hopwood Cemetery.
+Mahlon died at home in Hopwood on June 11, 1941, having suffered from hypertension and a cerebral hemorrhage, after an illness which had endured for two years.
+His remains were lowered into eternal repose with in the Devan family section of Hopwood Cemetery.